mikehelm/asteroids-game/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT License.# Last updated: Tue Oct 21 09:14:03 +07 2025